-I am aware from my own experience in healthcare delivery that many people need and indeed benefit from some time to think and reflect.
-Coaching support also provides reassurance and personal contact.
-This is valuable and helps individuals and teams to discuss issues openly, look ahead, plan work effectively, achieve goals, deal with challenging situations and maintain a positive state of mind.
+In my experience of working in healthcare environments, many people benefit from time to think & reflect.
+Coaching support provides reassurance & personal contact.
+This is valuable & helps individuals or teams to discuss issues openly; look ahead & plan work effectively; achieve goals; deal with challenging situations & maintain a positive state of mind.
 A thinking team is a performing team.

-Coaching seeks to offer support, install changes in thinking and behaviour, encourage positive coping strategies and promote personal responsibility for managing work, life and health.
-This results in greater motivation and focus.
+Coaching seeks to offer support & instil changes in thinking & behaviour.
+It can help to identify & encourage use of positive coping strategies & promote personal responsibility for managing work, life & health.
+This results in greater motivation & focus.

-Coaching is a professional and confidential relationship.
-It is built on trust and non-judgemental unconditional positive regard.
-It draws on counselling and listening approaches.
-Coaching can be delivered on a one to one basis with individuals or with a group/ work based team.
+Coaching is a professional & confidential relationship.
+It is built on trust & non-judgemental positive regard.
+It draws on counselling & listening approaches.
+Coaching can be delivered on a one to one basis or in a group.
 Coaching can be delivered in many different environments.

-In a coaching relationship the emphasis is on the individual or team finding effective, positive strategies to use at work and in their home life.
-These strategies have been based on the study of the emotional and cognitive processes of people who have very positive mental health.
-Sometimes the value of the coaching session will be simply the gift of time, attention and reflective space for an individual or team.
-At other times more dynamic approaches need to be employed to bring about change.
+In a coaching relationship the emphasis is on the individual or team finding effective, positive strategies to use at work & other settings.
+These strategies are based on the study of the emotional & cognitive processes of people with positive mental health.
+Sometimes the value of the coaching session will be simply the gift of time, attention & reflective space for an individual or team.
+At other times more dynamic approaches are employed to bring about change.

-The idea of personal choice and the ability to experience some sense of emotional control are central to the coaching work.
-The coach will use a variety of different techniques to bring about changes in thinking and behaviour.
-Coaching techniques have evolved from a mix of modern and traditional psychological approaches– neuro linguistic programming, assertiveness and personal development work, solution focussed therapy and cognitive behavioural therapy.
+The idea of personal choice & ability to experience emotional control are central to the coaching work.
+The coach will use a variety of different techniques to help bring about changes in thinking & behaviour.
+Coaching techniques have evolved from a mix of modern & traditional psychological approaches such as Neuro Linguistic Programming (NLP), assertiveness and personal development work, solution focussed therapy and cognitive behavioural therapy.

-Coaching is already used widely in business, in the sporting world, education, local government and in many other public sector organisations.
-It is also used to support relationship difficulties and manage conflict resolution.
-It can support the development of parenting skills and can offer support to individuals facing challenges in their life such as redundancy, bereavement, stress, acute or chronic illness.
+Coaching is used widely in business, the sporting world, education, local government and in many other public sector organisations.
+It can support relationship difficulties and help manage conflict resolution.
+It can also offer valuable support to individuals facing challenges in their life such as redundancy, bereavement, stress, acute or chronic illness.

-Coaching sessions are generally set up for an agreed number of sessions with a review date.
-The number of sessions required is dependant upon individual/ team need.
+Coaching sessions are generally run for an agreed number of sessions with a review date.
+The number of sessions required is dependant upon individual or team need.
 Each session is usually one to two hours long (this can vary with team coaching, as sometimes more time needs to be set aside for a team session).